J-Rodriguez10/cs340-Project/README.md

 ## ✍️ Credit

 - Based on CS340 starter code with added modular routing, UI enhancements, and full PL/SQL integration
-- AI tools were used to scaffold stored procedure templates and validate frontend logic.
+- AI tools were used to build stored procedure templates and validate frontend logic.
 Manual oversight ensured schema consistency.